BernardYuan/AdventureOfTriangle/README.md

 As Time is quite limited, only two classes are completed: Hero and Floor

 #!!!!!TODO!!!!!!
-- button need to be put on
+- button need to be put on done by Bernard
 - change the T’s A point
 - give the bound of the map
 - make a new map(longer! )